velvia/links/rust.md

 * [Rust Async is Colored](https://morestina.net/blog/1686/rust-async-is-colored) - great deep dive into async vs sync, connecting the two worlds, and implications
 * [Elegant library APIs in Rust](https://deterministic.space/elegant-apis-in-rust.html) - lots of good tips here
 * [Effectively using Iterators in Rust](https://hermanradtke.com/2015/06/22/effectively-using-iterators-in-rust.html) - on differences between `iter()`, `into_iter()`, types, etc.
+* [Generics and Associated Types](https://blog.thomasheartman.com/posts/on-generics-and-associated-types) - when to use each one
 * [Returning Iterators](https://depth-first.com/articles/2020/06/22/returning-rust-iterators/) - really helpful article, this is not easy
   - [Recursive Iterators in Rust](https://fasterthanli.me/articles/recursive-iterators-rust) - yelch, using Box
   - [Internal-iterator](https://docs.rs/internal-iterator/0.1.1/internal_iterator/) - a potentially better solution for easily implementing some iterators